Guide To Refrigeration Technician Training Programs

 A number of programs can also be found online in HVAC/R training, including some specifically in refrigeration.
 High-speed internet access may be helpful to view lessons and videos through this format.
 Here are some of these distance-based refrigeration programs:

-• Penn Foster Career School offers an online career diploma in HVAC/R that can be completed in as few as five months.
+• Penn Foster offers an online career diploma in HVAC/R that can be completed in 7-11 months.
 The program comprises eight different units such as residential and light commercial HVAC/R systems; commercial refrigeration and HVAC/R maintenance; and refrigeration systems.
 It also features an EPA test prep course and a certification test voucher as a graduation gift.
-Tuition varies by payment plan, but it costs only $699 if it’s all paid upfront.
+Tuition varies by payment plan.

 • Danfoss offers several free online and in-person courses in refrigeration and air conditioning.
 Some of the modules in thermostatic expansion valves, water valves, and compressor and condensing units, among others.
 The eLessons are offered in several languages and can be completed online via video-based courses.